KaileZhang-lab/KaileZhang.github.io/README.md

 layout: page
 ---

 Welcome to my GitHub.
-If you are interested in my lab, feel free to visit our lab's [website](https://kailezhang-lab.github.io/).
+If you are interested in our research, please feel free to visit our lab [website](https://kailezhang-lab.github.io/).